mooinglemur/2RX16/scripts/lens/README.txt

       - Right now, there is a 'dumb_wait_for_vsync' routine that should probably be replaced by a proper one.
 This waits for the next vsync.

 - ROTAZOOM part
+  - To build the needed .DAT file:
+    - change dir to the root dir of the repo
-  - Python-script:
+    - python ./scripts/lens/rotazoom.py
+      - This requires one input file (in assets/lens): LENS.png
+      - This outputs files (in scripts/lens):
+        - ROTAZOOM-TILEMAP.DAT (containing the FX tilemap)
+        - ROTAZOOM-TILEDATA.DAT (containing the pixels in the tiles, right now 149 unique tiles)
+        - ROTAZOOM-POS-ROTATE.DAT (contains the position / rotate data needed for the FX affine helper.
+For each frame: 10 bytes)
-      - This output (in console): palette bytes for the *ROTAZOOM* part (copy paste in .s file)
+      - This outputs (in console): palette bytes for the *ROTAZOOM* part (copy paste in .s file)
         - This palette *shares* the same first 64 colors of the LENS part, but also contains *new* colors (created when converting from 256x256 to 128x128 pixels)
       - It uses the same formula/routines for rotation, zooming and positioning of the background as the original
         - There is a conversion between the original formula and the way the FX affine helper works: this is probably not perfect and might need tweaking.